kronda/basewp/wordpress/wp-content/plugins/font-awesome-4-menus/readme.txt

 If you uninstall the plugin, Font Awesome 4 Menus cleans up after itself by removing the site option and user meta that it set in your database.
 No bloat here and we clean up after ourselves!

 == Upgrade Notice ==

+= 4.3.0.1 =
+Update to Font Awesome 4.3 which includes another 40 icons

 = 4.2.0.1 =
 Update to Font Awesome 4.2 which includes another 40 icons